-Email addresses: adaamendola1@unisa.it (A. Amendola), mtq10eh@sheffield.ac.uk, ufacturing (AM).
+One of the most common techniques nowadays employed for the fabrication and the rapid prototyping of innovative periodic structures and lattice materials is additive manufacturing (AM).
 Several fabrication methods have been proposed in this field, with resolution ranging from the centimetre- to the nanometre-scale.
-Notable methods include polyjet 3d printing technologies; Electron Beam Melting (EBM); x-ray lithography; deep UltraViolet lithography; soft lithography; two-photon polymerization; atomic layer deposition; and projection micro-stereolitography, among other available methods (refer to Bückmann (2014), Maldovan (2013), Meza et al. (2014), Grunsven et al. (2014), Zheng et al. (2012), and references therein).
-The processing of detailed components through the consecutive addition of small quantities of material, usually in layers thinner than 100 $\mu$ m, makes AM capable of producing highly complex structures at different scales.
+Notable methods include polyjet 3d printing technologies; Electron Beam Melting (EBM); X-ray lithography; deep UltraViolet lithography; soft lithography; two-photon polymerization; atomic layer deposition; and projection micro-stereolitography, among other available methods (refer to Bückmann et al. [4], Maldovan [12], Meza et al. [13], Grunsven et al. [21], Zheng et al. [23], and references therein).
+The processing of detailed components through the consecutive addition of small quantities of material, usually in layers thinner than 100 μm, makes AM capable of producing highly complex structures at different scales.
 EBM is a popular AM technique used to fabricate metallic structures.
 Its name comes from how materials are deposited in the technique, in which, it makes use of a beam of electrons to fully melt powder particles of a conductive material.
 This melting operation is performed in a selective way through a surface file, commonly STL.
-The use of EBM has been successfully demonstrated in several studies of structured materials as; lattices with graded porosity (Grunsven et al., 2014), metallic foams (Hernandez-Nava et al., 2015), optimized topologies Smith et al. (2014) and structures with negative Poisson's ratio (Yang et al., 2012) to name a few.
+The use of EBM has been successfully demonstrated in several studies of structured materials as; lattices with graded porosity [21], metallic foams [9], optimized topologies Smith et al. [19] and structures with negative Poisson's ratio [22] to name a few.

 Tensegrity structures are axially loaded prestressable structures.
-Motivated by nature, where tensegrity concepts recurrently appear (Skelton and de Oliveira, 2010c), engineers have only recently developed efficient analytical methods to exploit tensegrity concepts in engineering design.
+Motivated by nature, where tensegrity concepts recurrently appear [18], engineers have only recently developed efficient analytical methods to exploit tensegrity concepts in engineering design.
 Traditional construction of tensegrity structures through manually assembling of different components can represent a challenging task.
-Potentially resulting in a series of mitigated results because of structural and connecting issues; eccentricities at the joints, unwanted movements and friction (refer, e.g., to Amendola et al. (2014) and references therein).
+Potentially resulting in a series of mitigated results because of structural and connecting issues; eccentricities at the joints, unwanted movements and friction (refer, e.g., to Amendola et al. [3] and references therein).
 Hence in order to systematically study complex tensegrity systems, the development of fabrication techniques based on AM would be of great help.
-This paper proposes for the first time a method to construct tensegrity systems in a two-step process, using AM to generate a tensegrity structure without its tension members (instead an artificial set of members to stabilize the structure, prior to adding the prestress, and secondly to remove the artificial members and add tensile members after the AM step is finished.
-The present work investigates the quasi-static response under axial compressive loading of bi-material models of tensegrity structure partially produced through EBM.
+This paper proposes for the first time a method to construct tensegrity systems in a two-step process, using AM to generate a tensegrity structure without its tension members (instead an artificial set of members are used to stabilize the structure, prior to adding the prestress), and removing the artificial members and adding tensile members after the AM step is finished.
+The present work investigates the quasi-static response under axial compressive loading